LukeGrahamLandry/llvm_of_jvm/devlog.md

 the flambda really doesnt matter if most of my time is in gc, mem_cmp, and llvm.

+## note: common problems

+- forgot to set vptr
+- order matters for name mangling
+- methods it thinks are unreachable emit a trap
+- if you call an interface/virtual and that itself calls an interface/virtual where you already emitted a trap

 ## todo: cleanup

 - redo stack_comptime_safe check